MobilePayDev/MobilePay-Invoice/docs/index.md

 -  Invoice
 -  Invoice User Simulation

 5. **Receive OAuth  Credentials via zip file.** The Credentials will be used when calling the token endpoint (described below) to generate an `access token`.
 The zip file will be sent via e-mail.
 The zip file is locked with a password.
-DeveloperSupport will provide the password via text message to ensure the password protected file and the password is not transmitted together.
+DeveloperSupport will provide the password via text message.
 You will also receive a testuser to  [Sandbox MobilePay Portal](https://sandprod-admin.mobilepay.dk/)

 6. **Send your redirect URI to developer@mobilepay.dk** The `redirect_uri` will be used once the user authenticates successfully.
 MobilePay will only redirect users to a registered `redirect_uri`, in order to prevent redirection attacks where an `authorization_code` or `access_token` can be obtained by an attacker.
 The `redirect_uri` must be an https endpoint to prevent tokens from being intercepted during the authorization process.
 You need to provide your own `redirect_uri` and send it to developer@mobilepay.dk so it can be whitelisted.
 We will whitelist is as soon as we process your email request and we will confirm via e-mail, once it has been whitelisted.